 Rules allow you to further tailor results based on what is most important to your organization.
 For example, perhaps your team is aiming to ensure that all images have alternate text by using the area-alt rule ID.
 See the full list of rule descriptions here for additional information.

-- Accessibility checks are only available for Chrome on the Unified runner.
+- Accessibility checks are only available for Chrome and Edge on the Unified runner.

 - Accessibility check results are not available during trainer replay at this time

 - Minimal information on accessibility checks can be viewed during local runs.
 For complete results, the test must be executed in the cloud.